tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 The AppImage bundle automatically embeds the installed tray library, and you can also use the `TAURI_TRAY` environment variable to manually select it.

 :::info
-The `libappindicator3` is unmaintained and does not exist on some distros like `debian11` or `fedora`, but `libayatana-appindicator` does not exist on older releases.
+`libappindicator3` is unmaintained and does not exist on some distros like `debian11`, but `libayatana-appindicator` does not exist on older releases.
 :::

 ### Creating a system tray